outdreamer/build-a-cure/docs/tasks/function_to_do.md

   - organize list of structures relevant for intents
     - for 'identify' intent, relevant structures include structures of difference (filters) and uniqueness (unique identifiers)
+    - for 'connection' intents (identify/generate connection), a structure where components are only defined in terms of other components (by their relationships to other components), like a network or vector space
+    - for 'differentiation' intents, a structure where the definition of difference is clear & applicable (can differentiate all different components)

   - grassroots citizen info tech & citizen journalism as an alternative to top-down govt law enforcement, where centralized/organized govt law enforcement is allocated when a metric threshold for citizen reports is reached
     - the correct position of govt is an automated tool usable by citizens to solve problems (prevent crime, enforce laws, exact justice)